Onyfans/wowlaunch/README.md

     go build
     ```

-2. Copy the executable to somewhere on your `$PATH`
+2. Copy the executable to somewhere useful

     ```bash
     # Local bin dir
     cp wowlaunch $HOME/.local/bin

-    # there's always /usr/bin
+    # there's always /usr/bin on Linux
     sudo cp wowlaunch /usr/bin
     ```

+    Windows users can just put it in a directory of their choice
+    ```cmd
+    mkdir C:\wowlaunch
+    cp wowlaunch C:\wowlaunch
+    ```

 3. Copy the config file to a valid directory and rename it to `config.yaml`:
     ```bash
     # XDG compliant config directory.
-This is the recommended option
+Recommended for Linux users
     mkdir -p $HOME/.config/wowlaunch
     cp exampleconfig.yaml $HOME/.config/wowlaunch/config.yaml

-    # The same directory as the wowlaunch executable
+    # The same directory as the wowlaunch executable.
+Recommended for Windows users
-    cp wowlaunch $HOME/.local/bin
-    cp exampleconfig $HOME/.local/bin/config.yaml
+    cp exampleconfig C:\wowlaunch\config.yaml
     ```

 4. Edit the config file: